I. What is "Certificate of Eligibility"

 D. documents regulated in accordance with a type of visa

-Please refer to the "Required Document for Visa" page on what kinds of documents are required by the regulations made by the ministry of justice for each visa, while it might be difficult to prepare required documents adequately by the applicant.
+Please refer to each visa page through our "Types of Visas" page, on what kinds of documents are required by the regulations made by the ministry of justice for each visa, while it might be difficult to prepare required documents adequately by the applicant.

 If you hire us, Nihonbashi Prime Legal Office, we shall help you to prepare all of the regulatory required documents.